zly-VON/flight-booking/README.md

     * Book Flight: Processes flight bookings and updates the database.
 * Load Balancer: Distributes incoming network traffic across multiple instances of a service to ensure no single instance is overwhelmed.
 * Service Discovery: Helps services dynamically find and communicate with each other in a system.

+##### New Features
+* Redis Cluster: Provides caching for frequently accessed data.
+* ELK Stack: Logs from all services are centralized here, enabling efficient logging and monitoring.
+* Database Redundancy/Replication + Failover: User DB has a replication setup with two additional instances each, supporting high availability and failover to maintain service continuity in case of primary database failure.
+* Data Warehouse and ETL: The ETL Service periodically extracts, transforms, and loads data into a Data Warehouse.

 ## Technology Stack and Communication Patterns
 * **Services** - Python